Academic Support For Our Students

 If a student has been diagnosed with a learning issue or a health-related issue which impairs learning, please contact Mrs. Chrissy Monohan, Academic Counselor, at firstname.lastname@example.org.

 Academic Support Staff:

-NDA has one full-time Intervention Specialist and one part-time Academic Enhancement Teacher who work closely with the Counseling staff to assist students.
+NDA has one full-time Intervention Specialist who works closely with the Counseling staff to assist students.
 There are several Academic Enhancement Program courses offered at NDA which teach strategies to assist students in becoming more adept learners.
 Other Academic Support Services include NDA’s Bridge Program and Mentor Lab.
 Please continue reading for more information about each of these Academic Support Services.

 Academic Support Services Offered at NDA